-To gain the access to the User Database follow one of the procedures below:
+To gain the access to a User Database follow one of the procedures below:

-- click the icon Converter 3D located on the same icon bar.
+- click the icon Interior Design Elements d located on CAD-Interiors icon bar; - click the icon Converter 3D located on the same icon bar.

-In the first case functions of adding, editing and deleting elements from the database, as well as options of importing and exporting the whole base, are available in the User Database tab (Fig. 160).
+In the first case functions of adding, editing and deleting elements from the database, as well as options of importing and exporting the whole base, are available in the User Database tab (Fig. 283 on the next page).
 After clicking the Add button, the Converter's dialog will open.
-If the list of files for conversion is empty (when the program is run for the first time or when run without an active option of remembering the list), the dialog called Add models for conversion is automatically opened to enable selection of files which are to be converted or simply added to the database (Fig. 161).
+If the list of files for conversion is empty (when the program is run for the first time or when run without an active option of remembering the list), the dialog called Add models for conversion is automatically opened to enable selection of files which are to be converted or simply added to the database (Fig. 284 on page 170).